 The more competitive your target keywords are, the more SEO work it will take for your Website to reach the first page.
 In other words, the tougher the competition, the stronger your Website needs to be in order to rank on the first page.

 If your Website isn’t ranking for its target keywords, it could be that Google doesn’t clearly understand the context of your content.
 Analyze your competitors using SEO software like SEOquake to understand how competitive a keyword is before creating content and building links.
 Then take time to read the relevant content that is ranking for that term.
 You may find it’s easier to rank for a long-tail keyword with lower volume rather than a high-volume, highly competitive word.

 Google’s algorithm is designed to recognize the most relevant and helpful results for any search keyword.
 If your content is short and simple, it may not be substantial enough for Google to recognize it as a relevant result.

 You may want to consider beefing up your content by expanding its length and level of detail.
 If your content helps visitors learn more about your page’s topic, it will help you rank.
 People will share content if it’s useful.
 Content with real value will attract links from people who find it to be helpful.

-Aside from these possibilities, there are numerous other factors that may be the reason your website isn’t ranking.
+Aside from the three possibilities highlighted in this post, numerous other factors may be why your website isn’t ranking.
 There are so many things you can do to improve your search visibility.
-If you aren’t ranking yet, you may need to give it a little more time or you may need to make some serious SEO improvements.
-Either way, consider examining your situation and begin implementing changes that will improve your website’s visibility.
+If you aren’t ranking yet, you may need to give it a little more time, or you may need to make some serious SEO improvements.
+Either way, consider examining your situation and begin implementing changes that will improve your Website’s visibility.

 Having trouble developing an effective SEO strategy?
 Don’t just hire any SEO agency.
-Hire one with results!
-Contact SMA Marketing today!
+Hire SEO Experts with proven results!